 “Jesus turned and said to Peter, ‘Get behind me, Satan!
 You are a stumbling block to me; you do not have in mind the concerns of God, but merely human concerns’” (Matthew 16:23).

 I quoted Matthew 5:39-42 in a recent post, “But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles.
 Give to the one who asks you, and do not turn away from the one who wants to borrow from you” (Matthew 5:39-42).
 What can we take from this teaching?
-Jesus is setting an example for how we are to follow in his footsteps.
-The problem is that we’d rather hit our enemy back, and we’d never, ever think of humbling ourselves to the point of willingly giving our enemy our shirt let alone our coat.
+Jesus is setting an example for how we are to follow in His footsteps.
+The problem is that we’d rather hit an enemy back, and we’d never, ever think of humbling ourselves to the point of willingly giving an enemy our shirt let alone our coat.
 We’d rather misappropriate Jesus’ righteous anger, and handle all of our disputes by knocking over the money changer’s tables at the temple.
-Like Peter, we too often have in mind the concerns of the flesh, not those of God, and our nation, if not the whole world, is perishing as a result.
+Like Peter, I think most of us, myself included, too often have in mind the concerns of the flesh, not those of God, and our nation, if not the whole world, is perishing as a result.
 What excuse will we give Christ?
-Loving our neighbor as our self, not to mention our enemy, isn’t as easy as it sounds; otherwise, the world would be a much different place.
+Loving our neighbor as ourself, not to mention any enemies, isn’t as easy as it sounds; otherwise, the world would be a much different place.

 Please sign up to follow my blog and receive notifications of new posts by email.
 God bless!